Georg Cantor Gymnasium

 The Georg Cantor Gymnasium is a German gymnasium in Halle (Saale) with a special focus on mathematics and the sciences (specialist school).
 The all-day school was founded in 1989.
 It is attended by just over 500 students and has a staff of about 60 teachers.

 Location

-Since 2007 the school has been located in the city centre of Halle (Saale).
+Since 2007 the school has been located in the center of the city of Halle (Saale).
 The school building, built in 1905, was used until 2005 by the Torgymnasium.
-The halls of residence are placed about 30 minutes (by tram) away from the school – next to the former school building, which was in use from 1989 to 2007.
+The now unused halls of residence are placed about 30 minutes (by tram) away from the school – next to the former school building, which was in use from 1989 to 2007.
 As its structural condition worsened, the school moved to its current location.
 After the renovation between the years 2005–2007 the school got new room setups, technical equipment and a new schoolyard, which is small, but nevertheless offers the students many seats and sports activities like basketball or table tennis.